 The Word of God

 We believe the 66 books of the Bible comprise the inspired and inerrant Word of God in the original manuscripts (2 Tim.
 3:16, 2 Peter 1:21).
 While God has preserved His Word (Ps.
 12:6-7; 119:89, 152; Isa.
 40:8; Matt.
 24:35), He has not specified the manner of preservation.
 Therefore, we reject the teaching that insists a particular Bible version or Greek or Hebrew text is the sole means of preservation.
 We hold to the principle of formal equivalence as the proper method of translation.
 We believe in a literal, historical-grammatical interpretation of the Scriptures, and a dispensational understanding of God’s progressive revelation.
 The Bible is our sole authority for faith and practice.
+(We use the New King James Version of the Bible in our services).

 We believe God is a triune spirit eternally existing in three persons: The Father, the Son, and the Holy Spirit (Deut.
 6:4; Ps.
 90:2; Matt.
 28:19; John 4:24; 2 Cor.
 13:14).
 All the persons of the Godhead are equally divine and possess all the attributes of God.